StuartsProjects/Tracker-Library/!READ_ME_FIRST.md

-This repository contains the library programs (.h) files required by the various LoRaTracker.
+This repository contains the library programs (.h) files required by the various LoRaTracker programs.

-The library files need to be accessible to the Arduino IDE at program compile time, there are two ways to achieve this;
+The library files need to be accessible to the Arduino IDE at program compile time, there are three ways to achieve this;

+1. Create a 'LoRaTracker' folder in your \users\Arduino\libraries folder, mine is located here on a Windows 7 PC;

+   C:\Users\Admin\Documents\Arduino\libraries\LoRaTracker

+   And copy all the LoRaTracker library files there.

-1. In the Arduino libraries folder create a folder called 'LoRaTracker' and place all the files in there.
+2. For a seperate Arduino installation create a folder called 'LoRaTracker' and place all the files in there.

-   For instance I have my Arduino installation on a seperate drive (Y:) so I would create this folder;
+   For instance I have my own Arduino installation on a separate drive (Y:) so I would create this folder;

-   Y:\Arduino\Libraries\LoRaTracker
+   Y:\Arduino\libraries\LoRaTracker

-2. Copy all the library files into the same folder as the programs .ino file.
-For example I have a receiver program here;
+3. Copy all the library files into the same folder as the programs .ino file.
+For example on my own PC I have a HAB tracker program here;

-   Y:\Projects\Receiver2\LoRaTracker_Receiver2_160717.ino
+   Y:\Projects\HAB2\LoRaTracker_HAB2_011017.ino

-   So I would need to copy all the library files into the Y:\Projects\Receiver2\ folder.
+   So I would need to copy all the library files into the Y:\Projects\HAB2\ folder, or you could copy just the ones you need.

-Myself, I prefer to use option 1, then I can be sure that any updates to the Library files are common to all programs.
+Myself, I prefer to use option 2, then I can be sure that any updates to the Library files are common to all programs.

 Stuart Robinson
-August 2017
+October 2017